Azure/aks-bestpractices-ignite19/backup_restore/README.md

 ## ARK/Velero
-[Velero](https://velero.io/docs/master/index.html) (Formerly Heptio ARK), is a Kubernetes native Backup and Retore tool for your persistent volumes.
+[Velero](https://velero.io/docs/master/index.html) (Formerly Heptio ARK), is a Kubernetes native Backup and Restore tool for your persistent volumes.

 Installing Velero on AKS is pretty straightforward, follow the document [here](https://velero.io/docs/v1.1.0/azure-config/) and you will be up and running with Velero in under 30 mnts.